itsPat/itsPat/README.md

 ## 🏆 Career Highlights

-- Built and sold AI-powered entertainment platform that reached 2M users organically and achieved profitability within 6 months.
+- Built and sold AI entertainment platform with over 2M users
 - CTO @ Lolly
 - Built the Tokyo 2020 Olympics app for Canada as part of a team of 3